 Can I attend the community college and use the services at OSU?

-Yes.
-You can send a request to student accounts (firstname.lastname@example.org) requesting to pay the student fees for services.
-Be sure to include your OSU ID number and Date of Birth.
+If you want full access to all student services at OSU, you can send a request to student accounts (firstname.lastname@example.org) requesting to pay the student fees for services.
+Be sure to include your OSU ID number and Date of Birth in your request.
 You can also go to the Student Accounts in the lobby of the Kerr Administration building and make the request in person.
+You will have to be enrolled in classes at your partner school.
 You must pay ALL mandatory fees at the full-time rate.
-As of fall term 2015-16 this rate is $524.11.
-These services included access to Student Health Services, Recreation Sports (Dixon Rec Center), Counseling and Psychological Services, Memorial Union programs and services and OSU Athletic events.
+Review the student fee funded services.

 I heard there is a bus that goes between the LBCC and OSU main campuses, is that true?